TrustworthyComputing/csaw_esc_2021/challenge_description.md

 ESC 2021 Challenge Description
 ==============================

 This year’s challenge will focus on **side channel and fault injection attacks** targeting hardware platforms that can exfiltrate sensitive data.
-Competitors will demonstrate their skills using a popular **Chipwhisperer** board in a red team vs. blue team scenario to either launch or mitigate these powerful attacks.
+Competitors will demonstrate their skills using the popular **Chipwhisperer** platform in a red team/blue team scenario to either launch or mitigate these powerful attacks.

-ESC21 will consist of **two tracks**: a **research** track and a **technical** track.
-The research track will focus on developing side channel and fault injection attack mitigation strategies to secure a target application.
-The technical track will launch attacks against a series of challenge applications running on the provided hardware platform.
+ESC 2021 consists of **two tracks**: a **research** track and a **technical** track.
+The research track will focus on developing side channel and fault injection attack mitigation strategies to secure target applications.
+The technical track will focus on exploiting these vulnerabilities to launch attacks against a series of challenge applications running on the provided hardware platform.

-See the [grading details](#evaluation-and-grading-policies) below for more information on evaluation.

 ## Challenge structure

 The ESC21 competition is divided into three phases:

-1. A preliminary **qualification phase**, where teams must compile and submit a written report.
+1. A preliminary **qualification phase**, where teams must compile and submit a short written report.
 Teams applying for the research track should investigate mitigation techniques and what strategies they plan to use for the final phase while technical track teams should outline techniques that they will potentially employ to solve the series of challenges in the final phase.